 REI has a winner on the Co-Op Ruckpack.
 This is a backpack that’s made for urban travel yet actively designed as a technical pack.
 It looks very minimalistic but that’s only skin deep.
 There’s a lot of hidden little features on this bag that tuck away from the outside.
 This pack can organize your things well and the.e excellent suspension system will keep you comfortable on the go.
 The hip-belt is just the right size for walking around in the city yet still usable in the wilderness.
 Whether you’re up for an impromptu day hike or one-bag traveling it around the world, Ruckpack would be an ideal choice.

 What sets the Ruckpack apart the pack (pun intended), is the inclusion of a hydration reservoir, rain-cover, and even straps for trekking poles if you were to use it or hiking.
-What we really liked and found useful is that the large zip (top loader) that provides easy access to your things.
+What we liked and found useful is the large zip (top loader) that provides easy access to your things.
 The Ruckpack has a side pocket where you can put a water bottle but with a strap above it, you can place a tripod and hold it in place if you want to do some photography.

 There are a few things we didn’t like, mainly the laptop compartment – it looks like it was just thrown in there with no thoughts (maybe it can be improved in the next iteration).
 There is also no way to tuck away the hip-belt if you weren’t using it in urban travel and the backpack is might be just too heavy for multi-day hikes.
-But we’re really just nitpicking at this point, the Ruckpack is a great backpack that’s sure to make the majority of its users happy.
+But we’re just nitpicking at this point, the Ruckpack is a great backpack that’s sure to make the majority of its users happy.
 For those on a budget, the Ruckpack is the best travel backpack

 - Made from rip-stop durable nylon